Codecademy/docs/content/typescript/concepts/tuples/tuples.md

 ---
-Title: 'Tuples'
+Title: "Tuples"
-Description: 'In TypeScript, tuple types are defined as array-like containers with a fixed sized and the types of each member element already set.'
+Description: "In TypeScript, tuple types are defined as array-like containers with a fixed sized and the types of each member element already set."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
 Tags:
-  - 'Arrays'
+  - "Arrays"
-  - 'Tuples'
+  - "Tuples"
-  - 'Types'
+  - "Types"
 CatalogContent:
-  - 'learn-typescript'
+  - "learn-typescript"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 In TypeScript, tuple types are defined as array-like containers with a fixed sized and the types of each member element already set.